US women beat Costa Rica 6-0, win Olympic qualifying group - WHIZ News

 Press extended her scoring streak to four straight games with a goal in the fourth minute.
 Lindsey Horan, who had a hat trick in the U.S. team’s 8-0 victory over Panama on Friday, scored some six minutes later.

-Press, who plays for the Chicago Red Stars of the National Women’s Soccer League, added her second goal in the 36th minute.
+Press, who plays for Utah of the National Women’s Soccer League, added her second goal in the 36th minute.

 Mewis scored on a free kick by Press in the 63rd minute and Jessica McDonald added a goal in the 77th before Mewis’ second goal, which appeared to just barely hit the line after deflecting down off the crossbar.